-Don’t be fooled by the cool weekend rain: Sun returns this week, setting up for a warm fall
+Seattle, don’t be fooled by that cool weekend rain: Sun returns, setting up for a warm fall

 But Puget Sound residents can expect echos of the region’s driest summer on record to return this week, with sunny skies and temperatures around 70 degrees, according to the National Weather Service.
 A warmer-than-normal fall is also on tap, according to the National Oceanic and Atmospheric Administration (NOAA).

-“It’s pretty much sunny and dry for the next several days,” said NWS meteorologist Dustin Guy.
+“It’s pretty much sunny and dry for the next several days,” weather-service meteorologist Dustin Guy said.

-Even though the last day of Summer was Sep.
-21, NOAA said a developing El Nino is extending the chance of warmer-than-normal temperatures this season.
-NOAA predicts there is a 50 percent chance that El Nino will form during the fall.
+Even though Friday was the last day of summer, NOAA said a developing El Nino is extending the chance of warmer-than-normal temperatures this season.
+NOAA predicts a 50 percent chance that El Nino will form during the fall.

 Most Read Local Stories